xudafeng/startserver/README.md

 Run it in every directory under the root.

+  * Automatic detection of unoccupied port.

 ### Slider Revolution

 Generate slider with `README` doc or other markdown file.

-  * Suppor a inverse color.
+  * Suppor a inverse color style.
-  * Double click for temporary modifications.
+  * Double click for temporary modifications, again to restore.
   * Normal to read makedown.
   * Highlight for your code block.
-  * Thumbnail mode is provided.
+  * Thumbnail mode provided.

 ### Others

-  * Original javascript
+  * Original javascript source code.
   * Generator support and compatible runtime.

 ## Cli Options